-Reading 3: Guidance for Standards of Professional Conduct
+Reading 3: Guidance for Standards I-VII

 The Standards of Professional Conduct are the heart of the ethics content on CFA exams.
 Most of the questions you see will involve the application of one or more parts of the standards applied to various real-world scenarios that a professional analyst might face.

 Standard I – Professionalism